What is a Smart Apartment?

 Her smart dashboard, which eliminates the need to physically inspect each individual unit, immediately began saving her time.

-After shooting off emails to tenants so she could schedule replacement fire alarms before they came home to those intrusive beeping sounds, she was on to her next task.
+After shooting off emails to residents so she could schedule replacement fire alarms before they came home to those intrusive beeping sounds, she was on to her next task.

 A maintenance person got dispatched to visually inspect the smoke detector that had alerted the previous night.